Alwinius/xauthbot/README.md

  * URL: https://xauth.ldkf.de/api.php
  * For a successful request you need the following POST parameters:
-    * appid - you get it the registration of your app
+    * appid - you get it after the registration of your app together with the secret
     * id - the user id, you get when the user returns after connecting
     * action - what you want to do with the API (see below)
     * hash - the sha256 hash of the following data without separation between: secret (from app registration), appid, id, action[, mesg] - a string to hash could look like this: 6O4BZl1yj9btgqyjRFBH43username